EPW80/CPSC-349-Covid-19-Dashboard/README.md

-# CPSC-349 Project 2 Covid 19 Dashboard
+# CPSC-349 Covid 19 Dashboard

 Covid-19 Dashboard with React.js and Graphs for visualization.